tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ### Topics Covered:
 1. TCP/IP packet structure.
 An Overview/Introduction to Wireshark.
-2. Basic Packet Analysis in Wireshark.
+2. Basic Packet Analysis, Sorting, and Filtering in Wireshark.
 3. Advanced Packet Analysis in Wireshark.
 4. An Overview/Introduction to TShark.